 Class size is limited, thus giving individual attention to all participants from the Lead Instructor and Assistant Instructor(s).
 Please call 941-613-DOGS or click here to register.

 Classes are held indoors at the South County Regional Park Gym at 670 Cooper Street in Punta Gorda.
-Limited classes are also offered at the Harold Avenue Recreation Center at 23400 Harold Avenue in Port Charlotte.
-Maps & directions to class locations are available.
+A map & directions to the class location are available.
 Each class is 50 minutes long and starts at either 6:30 or 7:30, depending upon the class.
-Classes are weekly for six weeks on Wednesday nights in Punta Gorda and Monday nights in Port Charlotte.
+Classes are weekly for six weeks on Wednesday nights in Punta Gorda.
+The training fee is $105 per six-week session if you pay by PayPal, or $110 if you elect to mail in a check.

 AKC® S.T.A.R.
-PuppySM Class is for puppies that have completed their series of vaccinations with their veterinarian up to 1-year old.
+PuppySM Class is for puppies up to about six months old that have begun their series of vaccinations with their veterinarian.
 Introduction of basic obedience skills and vocabulary include “Come,” “Sit,” “Down,” and “Off,” and controlled walking on a loose leash.
 Class is informal with a focus on positive motivation and socialization.

 Dogs that attend 6 weeks of the AKC S.T.A.R.
 Puppy Program and pass the AKC evaluation may receive a frameable certificate from the American Kennel Club.
 More information about the AKC S.T.A.R.
 Puppy Program is available by clicking here.